xiaonia/kotlin-web-site/pages/docs/reference/inline-functions.md

 ```
 </div>

-The `inline` modifier affects both the function itself and the lambdas passed to it: all of those will be inlined
+<span style="color:red;">The `inline` modifier affects both the function itself and the lambdas passed to it: all of those will be inlined
-into the call site.
+into the call site.</span>

 Inlining may cause the generated code to grow; however, if we do it in a reasonable way (i.e. avoiding inlining large functions), it will pay off in performance, especially at "megamorphic" call-sites inside loops.